farshidhesami/machine_learning_01/README.md

 - 5- Pip install -r requirements.txt .(Git Bash)
 - 6- Add code in src/MachineLearning_2023/__ init__.py(sets up a logger for a Python package)
 - 7- Add code in src/MachineLearning_2023/__ init__.py(In machine learning project where logging can be crucial for debugging and tracking the execution of your code).
-- 8- Add a code in main.py for make a logs folder and running_logs.log -----> Custom logging (2023-11-30 13:46:48,356: INFO: main: Welcome to our custom logging).
+- 8- Add a code in main.py for make a logs folder and running_logs.log (from MachineLearning_2023 import logger) (Gitbash-------> python main.py )

 - 9- Add code in src/MachineLearning_2023/utils/common.py .
   - read_yaml Function :